minura600/finco-holdings-website-netlify-v2/src/portfolio/concept_flooring.md

   img_width: 30%
   text: "Hosts one of the world’s largest carpet manufacturing facilities and is the region’s largest producer of vinyl-backed carpet tiles."
 ---
 A sub brand of Finco Trading (Pvt) Ltd offering a wide variety of broadloom & carpet tiles to vinyl flooring.
-Concept flooring is the exclusive partner for Standard Carpets – Dubai’s largest Carpet Tile Manufacturer.
+Concept flooring is the partner for Standard Carpets – Dubai’s largest Carpet Tile Manufacturer.